atbailes71/US_Diabetes_Disparities/README.md

 ## Key Findings

-**Income gradient:** Counties in the lowest income quintile average 17.1% diabetes prevalence versus 11.0% in the highest — a rate ratio of 1.55 and an absolute gap of 6.1 percentage points.
+**Income gradient:** Counties in the lowest income quintile average 17.1% diabetes prevalence versus 11.0% in the highest, a rate ratio of 1.55 and an absolute gap of 6.1 percentage points.

-**Urban/rural gradient:** Noncore rural counties average 14.6% versus 11.6% in large central metro counties — a rate ratio of 1.26.
+**Urban/rural gradient:** Noncore rural counties average 14.6% versus 11.6% in large central metro counties, a rate ratio of 1.26.

 **Geographic clustering:** Mississippi (17.3%), West Virginia (17.0%), and Alabama (16.8%) are the highest-burden states.
 Vermont (9.6%) and